StarRocks/starrocks/docs/en/deployment/downgrade.md

    > 1. Copy the file **fe/lib/starrocks-bdb-je-18.3.13.jar** of the v3.0 deployment to the directory **fe/lib** of the v2.5 deployment.
    > 2. Delete the file **fe/lib/je-7.\*.jar**.

-3. Start the FE node.
+4. Start the FE node.

    ```Bash
    sh bin/start_fe.sh --daemon
    ```

-4. Check if the FE node is started successfully.
+5. Check if the FE node is started successfully.

    ```Bash
    ps aux | grep StarRocksFE
    ```

-5. Repeat the above procedures to downgrade other Follower FE nodes, and finally the Leader FE node.
+6. Repeat the above 2~5 procedures to downgrade other Follower FE nodes, and finally the Leader FE node.

-   > **CAUTION**
+   -> **CAUTION**
-   >
-   > If you are downgrading StarRocks v3.0 to v2.5, you must follow these steps after the downgrade:
-   >
-   > 1. Run [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) to create a new image.
-   > 2. Wait for the new image to be synchronized to all Follower FEs.
-   >
-   > If you do not run this command, some of the downgrade operations may fail.
-ALTER SYSTEM CREATE IMAGE is supported from v2.5.3 and later.
+   ->
+   -> Suppose you have downgraded your cluster after a failed upgrade and you want to upgrade the cluster again, for example, 2.5->3.0->2.5->3.0.
+To prevent metadata upgrade failure for some Follower FEs, repeat the 1st step to trigger a new snapshot.

 ## Downgrade BE